 What educational backgrounds and skills will the DSSG students have?

-Typically, about 75 percent of our students are graduate students, while about 25 percent are senior undergraduates.
+Typically, about 75 percent of our students are graduate students, while about 25 percent are junior or senior undergraduates.
 We intentionally select a cohort with a wide range of backgrounds.
 In the past, DSSG students have hailed from a wide range of fields such as astronomy, biology, computer science, economics, design, mathematics, public policy, and sociology.
-So the students bring a diverse set of perspectives, skills, and knowledge to the program.
+This means the students bring a diverse set of perspectives, skills, and knowledge to the program.
 We look for students with at least a baseline level of programming experience and statistics training, but some students will have more advanced technical skills than others.
 Please keep in mind that this is an educational opportunity for students.

 Will I get to choose the students on my team?